 You can see the pch numbers from the above section, and R will put the symbol according to that number.

-The point symbol pch = 16 in R is a filled circle.
-The pch = 16 generates the filled circle figure in the plot.
+The point symbol pch = 16 is a filled circle.
+Therefore, the pch = 16 generates the filled circle figure in the plot.

-The point symbol pch = 19 in R is a solid circle.
-The pch 19 generates the solid circle figure in the plot.
+The point symbol pch = 19 is a solid circle.
+Therefore, pch 19 generates the solid circle figure in the plot.

 Let’s use the equation y = x^3.
 It means we will define two vectors, x and y.
 The y is the cube of x.